Skip to main content

 INFO: Application startup complete.

-Meaning you can now test your app by making HTTP requests to the provided URL:
+Now you can test your app by making HTTP requests to the provided URL:

 Alternatively, you can use the auto-generated playground web UI to interact with your app through a browser interface.

-Once you’re satisfied, deploy it to create a persistent URL for your model:
+Once you’re satisfied, deploy it to create a persistent URL:

 This command:

-- Deploys your model as a serverless app on GPU instances
+• Deploys your app as a serverless function

-- Makes your app available for requests, with runners managed automatically based on demand and scaling configuration (see scaling to learn more)
+• Makes your app available for requests, with runners managed automatically based on demand

-- Returns a unique persistent URL for your deployed model
+• Returns a unique persistent URL for your deployed app

 What Just Happened?